 - Resume Submit to RAApplication@uncw.edu

-- Short Answer Questions (this will download as a microsoft word file) Submit to RAApplication@uncw.edu
+- Short Answer Questions (Word Document will Download) Submit to RAApplication@uncw.edu

 The Resident Assistant is responsible for an on-campus residential floor, wing, pod, building, or area.
 The Resident Assistant serves as a facilitator to encourage a positive and welcoming, healthy and safe, cooperative and considerate living environment.
 The RA is expected to help build a strong, inclusive community by initiating and organizing floor, wing, pod or hall activities and programs.
 The RA serves as an information resource for the campus and residence hall.
 The RA also serves to assist with the personal and academic concerns of the resident and to help manage conflicts that may arise in the residential area.
 Therefore, an RA is expected to be a person who cares about their residents and continuously strives to make the residence hall a valuable and educational place to live.